-The WFD status of the coastal water body within which the shellfish area is situated is 'high' and therefore satisfactory; however, this status was extrapolated from similar water body types.
-The Bracky River, which is the main river discharging into the designated area is 'poor' and is therefore unsatisfactory, reflecting the results of macroinvertebrate sampling.
-The Owenree, which also discharges into the designated area, is 'good' and therefore satisfactory (Map 12).
+The WFD status of the coastal water bodies, within which the shellfish area is situated, is 'high' and therefore satisfactory and 'moderate' and therefore unsatisfactory, reflecting the results of zinc in some of the pollutant sampling.
+The Burnside River and Bunlin River which discharge into the designated area are both 'poor' and therefore unsatisfactory reflecting issues with the macro invertebrates.
+The Loughkeel Burn and Bir Burn River which is also discharge into the designated area are both 'good' and therefore satisfactory (Map 12).